sosmongare/flaresend-api-documentation/README.md

 This endpoint allows you to send WhatsApp messages through your connected instance.
 You can send **text**, **documents**, **media** (image, audio, or video), or **template** messages depending on your integration setup.

+> **Note:** The _/check-number_ API endpoint has been implemented to verify the validity of a phone number and confirm whether it’s registered on WhatsApp before a message is sent.
+Therefore, there is no need of calling the /check-number API again

 **Endpoint:**
 `POST /send-message`